You’re considering a rebrand for your accounting firm, which means there are a range of situations you could be in right now:

 This is where the project goes far, far beyond the time we take to sketch out ideas and discuss as a team and consider what would give the best visual for your firm and for those searching for you.

 Yes, our team spends hours and hours of time on this: but they also involve their vast experience in branding.
-Our head of branding, Col, has over 20 years experience working on brands with all kinds of businesses from small to large, all over the world.
-He is a veritable mine of branding and design information, books to read, concepts that will work and not work, how branding is reflected online and offline, things to be aware of and pitfalls to avoid, ideas which sound amazing but just won’t work for you and your firm.
-He knows what colours mean and why they mean that and which slight variation can change everything for you.
+Our design & brand team has years and years of experience, and they are a mine of branding and design information.
+They’ll share videos with you and ideas, concepts that work and don’t work, show you how branding is reflected online and offline, identify things to be aware of and pitfalls to avoid, and help you consider ideas which sound amazing but just won’t work for you and your firm.
+They know what colours mean, and which slight variation can change everything for you.

 The team by this point have already had several in depth strategy sessions with you, and we then move to concept phase.